rust-lang/book/nostarch/chapter12.md

    continue to pass.
 4. Repeat from step 1!

-This process is just one of many ways to write software, but TDD can help drive code design as well.
+Though it’s just one of many ways to write software, TDD can help drive code design.
 Writing the test before you write the code that makes the test pass helps to maintain high test coverage throughout the process.

 We’ll test drive the implementation of the functionality that will actually do the searching for the query string in the file contents and produce a list of